 Ice helps reduce any postpartum soreness in the abdominal or pelvic region.
-Ice helps reduce swelling, decreases pain and discomfort, and speeds up the healing process.
-I also recommend wearing pants with a soft waistband and using the packs over the incision site for the first week after birth.
+It helps reduce swelling, decreases pain and discomfort, and speeds up the healing process.
+We recommend using the packs over the incision site for the first week after birth.

 This pillow supports the healing incision while you poop, and helps regulate intra-abdominal pressure during defecation so your stitches or staples stay intact.
-You may also find it helpful to use the pillow over your incision under your seat belt when riding in a car or when coughing.
+You may also find it helpful to use the pillow over your incision or under your seat belt when riding in a car or when coughing.

 When can I return to exercise?

-What about a VBAC?
+What about a VBAC post c-section?

 VBAC stands for a Vaginal Birth after a Cesarean.
 Research shows up to 60-80% of women who go through a trial of labor to attempt a VBAC are able to have one.
 This is great news as many women unexpectedly have a cesarean birth and may want to try a vaginal birth the next time around.
 So the research is in your favor.

-Two prior cesarean births
+- Two prior cesarean births

-The mother’s age
+- The mother’s age

-Going past 40 weeks
+- Going past 40 weeks

-Having a cesarean within 18 months prior
+- Having a cesarean within 18 months prior

-Vertical uterine incision
+- Vertical uterine incision

-Measuring a large baby
+- Measuring a large baby